mpmedia/avow-ci/README.md

 Once you have a deploy key simply add it to the repository in GitHub under the Settings >> Deploy Keys.

+Alternatively, if you are running multiple repos (not just multiple branches) it may be easier to associate the server's pub-key with your Github account, or create a Github account for your server which has access to the repos you will be adding.

 ## Running Builds